-This term our class will usually have PE on a Monday and Friday but please make sure your kit is in school each day.
-Remember that long hair must be tied back and all jewelry removed.
-As the weather gets colder you may wish to wear tracksuit trousers for PE.
+This term our class will usually have PE on a Wednesday and Friday but please make sure your kit is in school each day.
+Remember that long hair must be tied back and all jewellery removed.
+During colder weather you may wish to wear tracksuit trousers for PE.

 Class Assembly Friday 13th October 2017